 Brocade structures its end-of-life policy around the last-customer-ship (LCS) date.
 EOL notification is provided six months before LCS, the last day to order the product is two months prior to LCS, and the end-of-support occurs five years after LCS.

-F5’s end-of-life policy provides the longest windows, with all support ending seven years after the end-of-sale date.
-However, support of specific features may, at F5’s discretion, be discontinued during the seven-year period.
+F5 hardware end-of-life policy provides the longest windows, with all support ending seven years after the end-of-sale date.
+However, support of specific features may, at F5 hardware end of life discretion, be discontinued during the seven-year period.

-The average business spends 72 percent of its total IT budget on sustainment and only 28 percent on new technological investments. - Forrester Research
+The average business spends 72 percent of its total IT budget on sustainment and only 28 percent on new technological investments. - (Click to Tweet)

 Maintaining Support Through All Stages of Use